FreeCAD/FreeCAD/README.md

 Installing
 ----------

-To download prebuilt packages, visit the
-[Releases page](https://github.com/FreeCAD/FreeCAD/releases).
+Precompiled packages for stable releases are available for Windows, macOS and Linux on the [Releases page](https://github.com/FreeCAD/FreeCAD/releases).

-On Linux, FreeCAD is also available through most distribution's default package manager and their software center applications.
+On most Linux distributions, FreeCAD is also directly installable from the software center application.

 For development releases visit the [weekly-builds page](https://github.com/FreeCAD/FreeCAD-Bundle/releases/tag/weekly-builds).